Types of Water Contaminants & How to Make Water Safe

 Water Purification Steps

-Signs of unsafe water
+Signs of Unsafe Water

-Step 1: Debris removal
+Step 1: Debris Removal

-Step 2: Pathogen removal
+Step 2: Pathogen Elimination

 Water Purification